jose-a-sa/LieACh/README.md

 ```mathematica
 << LieARTCharacters`
 ```
-the package will check for LieART among the installed packages and will load it if it present.
-Otherwise, it will automatically download it from the [official website](https://lieart.hepforge.org/).
+the package will check for LieART among the installed packages, and will load it if found.
+Otherwise, it will automatically be downloaded from the [official website](https://lieart.hepforge.org/).

-Once it is downloaded and imported, it modifies some of the internal definitions of LieART to better work with the product algebras, product irreps and product weights.
+Once LieART is imported, LieARTCharacters modifies some of the internal definitions of LieART to better work with the product algebras, product irreps and product weights.

 ## References